Attainable Knowledge and Omniscience: Axioms

-We say that formula $\phi$ is a theorem in our logical system and write $\vdash\phi$ if formula $\phi$ is derivable from the axioms of our systems using Modus Ponens and Attainable Necessitation inference rules:
+We say that a formula $\phi$ is a theorem in our logical system and write $\vdash\phi$ if formula $\phi$ is derivable from the axioms of our systems using the Modus Ponens and the Necessitation inference rules: